rte-france/Grid2Op/docs/gym.rst

 represents the attribute `obs.line_status` which is a boolean vector (for each powerline `True` encodes for "connected" and `False` for "disconnected") See the chapter :ref:`observation_module` for more information about these attributes.

+You can transform the observation space as you wish.
+There are some examples in the notebooks.

 Default Action space
 ******************************